 Whether you have a tree or not, think outside the box and find different ways to display your ornaments for extra sparkle.
 We dreamed up this spectacular one-dimensional tree using our collection of ornaments — and made clever use of wall space.

-Here’s another space-saving way to add a festive touch to your room.
+One of favorite Christmas decorating ideas?
+Use wreaths to add a festive touch to unexpected places in your home.
 Think beyond the centerpiece and invite your chairs to the party by hanging wreaths on the back, or hang a wreath on a mirror for an understated touch.

 9. Make a Festive Place Setting